ballerina-platform/ballerina-dev-website/learn/deployment/azurefunctions.md

 }
 ```

-The deployed Azure Function can be tested by invoking it using an HTTP client, such as CURL:
+The deployed Azure Function can be tested by invoking it using an HTTP client such as CURL:

 ```bash
 $ curl -d "Hello!" https://functions1777.azurewebsites.net/api/fromHttpToQueue